 Food and drink

 The View's restaurant is unimpressive, there are no real alternatives nearby.
 The service is hit and miss and the menu limited but the buffet breakfast is good with hot items such as pancakes, eggs or bacon available to order to your table.
-The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried corn bread, hot corn tortillas and green chilli or mutton stew alongside classic American favourites.
+The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried corn bread, hot corn tortillas and green chili or mutton stew alongside classic American favorites.

 The View Express, adjacent to the restaurant offers a variety of sandwiches, hot and cold food to take away as well as cold drinks and ice cream.